Download Guide for Authors in PDF

 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

 References should be relevant and up-to-date.
+Self-citations should be kept at a minimum, and should not exceed 10 %.
 All publications cited in the text should be presented in a list of references and vice versa following the text of the manuscript.
 In the text refer to references by a number in square brackets on the line (e.g. Since Lever ), and the full reference including the title should be given in a numerical list at the end of the paper.
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either "Unpublished results" or "Personal communication".
 Citation of a reference as "in press" implies that the item has been accepted for publication.
 All manuscripts must consistently adhere to the Reference Style as described below.

 Text: Indicate references by number(s) in square brackets in line with the text.
 The actual authors can be referred to, but the reference number(s) must always be given.